np-nicholas/np-nicholas/README.md

 # 👋 Hi, I'm Nattapong Pallawal

-I'm a **Senior Flutter Developer** with a passion for building polished cross-platform apps and smart digital products.
+I'm a **Flutter Developer** with a passion for building polished cross-platform apps and smart digital products.
 Currently developing **Wealtrix** 💰 – a personal finance app that helps people take control of their money.

 ---